 Steve’s working on a beta version of an easy-reading Bible paraphrase, the Casual English Bible.
-He has finished Genesis and more than half the New Testament, including Mark, Luke, Acts, and all the letters of Paul.
+He has finished Genesis and the New Testament, including Mark, Luke, Acts, and all the letters of Paul.
 Each book is accompanied by a leader’s guide and an atlas of 3D-style maps.

 • Visual Walk Through Genesis, Harvest House, 2016

 • The One-Stop History of the Bible, Lion, 2016